 From Wikipedia, the free encyclopedia.Hebe stricta, commonly called koromiko, is a plant of the family Plantaginaceae, which is endemic to New Zealand.
 Recently Hebe stricta has been reclassified and the botanical name has changed to Veronica stricta.

-A hebe found throughout the North Island with long pale green leaves and tiny white flowers in summer into a dense inflourences longer than the leaves .
+A hebe found throughout the Mainland New Zealand, with long pale green leaves and tiny white flowers in summer into a dense inflourences longer than the leaves .

 The koromiko is a hardy plant and does not tolerate shade.